Purpose of the Stillwater Program

 • Diagnosed with EECSWS

-• If the potential participant is using a vagal nerve stimulator (VNS), the VNS must have been placed at least three months prior to the screening period with stable settings for more than one month
+• If the potential participant is using a vagal nerve stimulator (VNS), the VNS must have been placed at least three months prior to the screening period with stable settings for at least one month and anticipated to remain stable throughout the duration of the study

 • Does not have a history of tonic seizures during sleep